Rebecca, Amazing Woman of Faith

 Outcome of That Fateful Decision

-Esau was so angry, he determined to kill Jacob.
+Esau was so angry he was determined to kill Jacob.
 When Rebekah heard this, she told Jacob he must flee.
-She suggested that he go to Haran and stay with her Brother’s family.
+She suggested he go to Haran and stay with her brother’s family.
 She hoped Esau’s anger would diminish in time.
 Then she would send for Jacob.

 Rebekah never saw Jacob again.
-She never met her grandchildren by Jacob.
+She never met her grandchildren with Jacob.
 Jacob went to Haran.
 There he married and fathered 10 sons before he returned to the land of Canaan.
-By then Esau had forgiven Jacob and welcomed him home.
+By then, Esau had forgiven Jacob and welcomed him home.

-Jacob was re-named Israel by the Lord and fathered the 12 tribes of Israel.
+The Lord changed Jacob’s name to Israel, and he became the father of the twelve tribes of Israel.
 Most of the Bible stories are about Jacob’s (Israel’s) family.

 Learn more about the 12 Tribes of Israel at: https://www.jewishvirtuallibrary.org/the-twelve-tribes-of-israel